Egg yolk for cats: healthy or dangerous?

 Table of contents

-Yes, in moderation, egg yolk is healthy for cats.
-It contains important vitamins, healthy fats and high-quality proteins.
+Yes, egg yolks are healthy for cats in moderation.
+They contain important vitamins, healthy fats, and high-quality proteins.

 Important nutrients in egg yolk: